Marcus Amand: Formula Regional

 In 2023, Amand stepped up to the Formula Regional European Championship with ART Grand Prix.
 In the penultimate round at Circuit Zandvoort he took his maiden pole position.
-He finished the race in second place, behind Andrea Kimi Antonelli, taking his maiden rookie win of the season.
-At the end of the season Amand placed 18th in the drivers' standings.
+He finished the race in second place, behind Andrea Kimi Antonelli, thus claiming his maiden rookie win of the season.
+At the end of the season, Amand placed 18th in the drivers' standings.

 Formula One

 In February 2023, it was announced that Amand would join the Sauber Academy along with Léna Bühler.

+Sportscar career

+National Porsche Carrera Cups (2024–)

+In 2024, Amand joined Schumacher CLRT in the Porsche Carrera Cup France.
+During his debut season, he scored four podiums and placed fourth in the standings, having finished inside the top eight in every race.
+Amand also won the rookie class against Paul Cauhaupé as well as friend and former schoolmate Victor Bernier.

+Amand returned to the PCCF for the 2025 season.
+With three wins, all scored at the final three weekends, Amand secured the championship crown in a battle with Porsche Cup veteran Marvin Klein.

+At the end of 2025, Amand took part in a 12-driver shootout against fellow Porsche Cup nominees.
+Amand ended up being chosen as a Porsche junior driver for the 2026 season alongside Flynt Schuring.

+Porsche Supercup (2026–)

+Going into 2026, Amand joined BWT Lechner Racing for his debut in the Porsche Supercup.